 20+ Breathtaking Experimental Typefaces

 Typefaces are so much more than mere tools for written communication.
-In addition to their primary goal of transmitting messages, typefaces can also be used to add context and personality to a project, be it a book, a website, packaging, or brand design.
+Not only does the choice of a right font help you transmit messages in a striking way, but it also adds desired context and personality to any project, be it a book, a website, packaging, or brand design.

 When it comes to experimental typography, the importance of lettering becomes indisputable.
 Experimental type is often at the epicenter of a project and can be so important that it becomes the designer’s primary visual tool.
 When handled masterfully, this kind of typography becomes bigger and more important than the message it was meant to convey.